vaithak/vaithak.github.io/_posts/2021-06-21-gsoc-about-project.md

 ## Introduction to my project
 `It is possible that you may not be familiar with many terms in this section, don't worry, I will try to explain them in detail in the upcoming section.`

-In brief, my project is to extend the functionality of the `volesti` library, specifically implementing the functionality of "Counting Linear Extensions of a poset (partially ordered set)".
+In brief, my project is to extend the functionality of the `volesti` library, in particular, implementing the functionality of "Counting Linear Extensions of a poset (partially ordered set)".
 This problem can be converted to computing volume of a convex polytope, for which `volesti` contains state-of-the-art algorithms.

 Exact problem description is as following: